-On June 20, the world commemorates World Refugee Day in honor of their perseverance.
+On June 20, the world commemorates World Refugee Day to show solidarity with the globe’s refugees.
 The holiday is the brainchild of the UNCHR, which launched the #WithRefugees petition in June 2016 to urge governments to work together and do their part to help.

 About the world’s refugees

-Turkey, Uganda, Pakistan, Lebanon and Iran are the top refugee-hosting countries.
+Turkey, Pakistan, Uganda, Sudan and Germany are the top refugee-hosting countries as of June 2019.

 While the United States has historically led the way with global refugee resettlement, in January 2017, President Donald Trump issued an executive order banning entry to individuals from countries deemed high-risk, including some of the world’s largest producers of refugees, from entering the U.S.

-Since 2016, the U.S. has only accepted 11 Syrian refugees.
-The Syrian conflict has produced more refugees — 13 million — than any other conflict.
-It is currently in its seventh year of war.
+The number of Syrian refugees allowed into the U.S. in fiscal 2016 was 12,587.
+In fiscal 2018, the country admitted 62.
+The Syrian conflict has produced more refugees — over 13 million — than any other conflict.
+It is currently in its eighth year of war.

 “In the midst of the world’s worst refugee crisis since World War II, the US is on pace to resettle roughly 21,000 refugees in 2018.
 According to State Department data, which measures in fiscal years (October to September), that would be the lowest since 1977,” GlobalCitizen.com reported.